Mjarzyk/Multi-AI-Wrapper/README.md

 - Views are created lazily the first time you click each tab, then reused for instant switching.

 You sign in inside each tab just like you would in a normal browser.

 ---

-## Platform notes (macOS)

-**Passkeys / Touch ID**
-macOS builds of the app currently cannot use system passkeys or Touch ID inside the embedded browser.
-If your account uses a passkey for login, open the service once in Safari or Chrome to complete the sign-in, then return to the app.

-**Gemini sign-in / message errors**
-Gemini may show “something went wrong” or fail to send messages on macOS when used inside the wrapper.
-This is due to Electron’s WebView limitations on macOS.
-Signing into Gemini in Safari first generally resolves the issue.

----